 Food is karma: what goes in, comes out.

 That's why, to get the best, we put in the best.

 What Makes us Different?

 We actively preserve the wholesome properties of wheat by stone milling our whole grain flours in-house on a 40-inch stone mill.
-We have the only stone flour mill between Asheville and Arizona, providing the highest-quality product while preserving the dietary quality of whole grains like wheat, corn, rye and rice.
+With the largest stone-milling capabilities in the South, we provide the highest-quality product while preserving the dietary quality of whole grains like wheat, corn, rye and rice.

 Many people who have gluten sensitivities have no stomach trouble with breads at Bellegarde.
 We use a slow fermentation process and superior ingredients which result in a bread unlike any other.
 Commercial, supermarket and artisan breads employ white flour and shorter proofing times which often disrupt, enflame and create the litany of health issues surrounding wheat and gluten intolerance and sensitivity.

 In addition to Tabasco, we are the only company in the world that uses all-natural salt in our bread products direct from Avery Island, Louisiana.

 We are pushing the boundaries of flavor and texture by using less, not by using more.
 Other than filtered water and leavening, nothing except patience and passion goes into our breads.